CJLee94/Points2Image/README.md

-Certainly!
-Here's a README template for your GitHub repository, which details the Python implementation of your paper presented at the MICCAI DALI 2023 workshop:

----

 # Microscopy Image Segmentation via Point and Shape Regularized Data Synthesis

 This repository contains the official Python implementation of the paper "Microscopy Image Segmentation via Point and Shape Regularized Data Synthesis," accepted at the MICCAI DALI 2023 workshop.